lorinkoz/talk-djangoconau20-schemas/slides.md

 layout: false
 class: middle

-# The good problems to have
+# Beware of the behemoth

 ---